 - V – A patient who is expected to die within 24 hours with or without treatment

-If you are in category I or II, then you can normally be treated in a general practice.
+If you’re in category I or II, you can normally be treated in general practice.

-- The maximum level of sedation which can be reached with IV is deeper than with oral or inhalation sedation.
+- The maximum level of sedation with IV is deeper than with oral or inhalation sedation.

-- Unlike General Anaesthesia or Deep Sedation, conscious IV sedation doesn’t really introduce any compromises per se in terms of carrying out the actual procedures, because people are conscious and they can cooperate with instructions, and there is no airway tube involved.
+- Unlike General Anaesthesia or Deep Sedation, conscious IV sedation doesn’t really introduce any compromises in terms of carrying out the actual procedures.
+That’s because you’re conscious and you can cooperate with instructions, and there is no airway tube getting in the way.

 Are there any disadvantages?

 - Some dentists may resort to IV sedation too quickly.
-Sedation should not be used as a substitute for TLC and behavioural techniques, but as an additional tool if these alone don’t work, or if it is a potentially traumatic procedure.
-You should want sedation, rather than feeling forced into it because your dentist is unwilling to explore other ways of helping you.
+Sedation is not a replacement for TLC, painless dentistry and non-drug ways of helping.
+You should want IV sedation, rather than feel forced into it because your dentist isn’t keen on exploring other ways of helping you.

-- Cost is another disadvantage – IV sedation is more expensive than other sedation options.
+- IV sedation is more expensive than other types of sedation.

-- Have your escort take you home and rest for the remainder of the day.
+- Have your escort take you home by car or taxi and rest (not public transport).
+No shopping trips, please!

-- Don’t drink alcohol or take medications for the rest of the day unless you’ve contacted your dentist first.
+- Don’t drink alcohol for the rest of the day.

 - If you have any unusual problems, call your dentist.